-May 19, 2020 - CytoDyn Inc. announced it would be coordinating with the NIH of Mexico and providing leronlimab for a trial for the severe - critical COVID-19 disease population in Mexico with the potential to collaborate on further CytoDyn COVID-19 trials.
-“The NIH of Mexico is committed to helping alleviate human suffering and mortality of Mexican citizens.
+May 19, 2020 - CytoDyn Inc. announced it would coordinate with the NIH of Mexico and provide leronlimab for a trial for the severe - critical COVID-19 disease population in Mexico with the potential to collaborate on further collaboration CytoDyn COVID-19 trials.
+"The NIH of Mexico is committed to helping alleviate human suffering and mortality of Mexican citizens.
 The Metropolitan Area of the Valley of Mexico has a population of approximately 21.5 million people, and the contagious nature of COVID-19 is relentless," said Nader Pourhassan, Ph.D., President, and Chief Executive Officer of CytoDyn.

-May 05, 2020 - CytoDyn Inc. announced a pre-print version of the manuscript had been made publicly available on posting with Research Square and MedRxiv describing the immunological mechanism by which leronlimab restores immune function and impacts disease in COVID-19 patients.
+May 5, 2020 - CytoDyn Inc. announced a pre-print version of the manuscript had been made publicly available on posting with Research Square and MedRxiv describing the immunological mechanism by which leronlimab restores immune function and impacts disease in COVID-19 patients.
 As described in the pre-print, in a cohort of ten critically ill patients, after treatment with leronlimab, these critically ill patients experienced reversed hyperimmune activation and inflammation.
-They reversed immunosuppression, thereby facilitating a more effective immune response correlated with decreases in SARS-CoV-2 level in blood.
+In addition, they reversed immunosuppression, thereby facilitating a more effective immune response correlated with decreases in SARS-CoV-2 levels in the blood.

 May 4, 2020 - CytoDyn Requests Compassionate Use from FDA for COVID-19 Patients Not Eligible for Participation in Two Ongoing Clinical Trials in the U.S. – CytoDyn Targets Enrollment Completion for its 75 Patient, Phase 2 Trial by the end of May.